For many enthusiasts, golf is a spring, summer, and fall sport, and golf clubs tend to collect dust during the winter months.

 Staying warm is a priority, so make sure to dress in layers.
 This will allow you to take off or put on clothing depending on what weather you’re experiencing (This is very helpful for our course as certain holes that are located on top of hills will be blasted with more wind than other, more protected holes).

 Keep in mind that you still want to be able to have full range of motion and an unhindered golf swing.
-If you’re outermost layer is too restrictive, take it off for shots and put it back on afterward.
+If your outermost layer is too restrictive, take it off for shots and put it back on afterward.

 Bring Extra Towels